 CPM stands for Cost per 1000 Viewable Impressions.
 Viewable means at least 50% of the ad appeared on screen for at least 1 second.

 Link your Adsense account with your Google Analytics account under Account, then Access and Authorize.

-If for any reason you have more than one analytics account, you will need to make the other one a user in able to manage adsense.
+If for any reason you have more than one analytics account, you will need to make the other one a user is able to manage AdSense.